The first historic hidden attack on college campuses

 College is for Christianity

-Most of the colleges in the United States that started over 300 years ago were Bible-proclaiming schools originally.
+Most colleges in the United States that started over 300 years ago were initially Bible-proclaiming schools.
 Harvard was named after a Christian minister.
 Yale was started by clergymen, and Princeton’s first year of class was taught by Reverend Jonathan Dickinson.
-Princeton’s crest still says “Dei sub numine viget,” which is Latin for “Under God she flourishes.”
+Princeton’s crest still says “Dei sub numine viget,” Latin for “Under God she flourishes.”

 During those years at Princeton, the average graduating class was between 17 and 28 students per year.
 In the nine years that Witherspoon taught at Princeton, the school graduated one President, one Vice President, three Supreme Court Justices, ten Cabinet members, twelve Governors, twenty-one U.S. Senators, and thirty-nine U.S. Congressmen, plus many who held state offices.
 A full one-third of the founding fathers were trained at Princeton University.